 Pronunciation of 'Corymbia'

-Corymbia is a genus of trees native to Australia, commonly known for its species of bloodwoods.
-The pronunciation in English is 'kəˈrɪmbiə', with stress on the second syllable.
+Corymbia is a genus of trees in the family Myrtaceae, native to Australia.
+Pronounced as 'kəˈrɪmbiə' in English, with stress on the second syllable.

 Word Origin

-The word 'Corymbia' originates from Latin, derived from 'corymbus', meaning 'cluster' or 'bunch', referring to the arrangement of flowers in some species.
+The word 'Corymbia' originates from the Latin word 'corymbus,' meaning 'cluster,' referring to the clustered arrangement of flowers.

 Pronunciation Details